George Edalji: Pardon

 Newspapers suggested that visual impairment would have made it impossible for Edalji to have committed the crime.
-Captain Anson told the Home Office that he thought that Edalji was physically more than capable of the nocturnal maiming, asserting that Edalji had a panther-like gait and eyes that “came out with a strange sort of glow, like a cat’s eyes” in a low light.
-According to Anson's communications with the Home Office about the case, an assertion was “indisputably false” that Edalji made in a letter published in a newspaper to the effect that he was not abroad after nightfall.
+Captain Anson told the Home Office that he thought that Edalji was physically more than capable of the nocturnal maiming, asserting that Edalji had a panther-like gait and eyes that "came out with a strange sort of glow, like a cat's eyes" in a low light.
+According to Anson's communications with the Home Office about the case, an assertion was "indisputably false" that Edalji made in a letter published in a newspaper to the effect that he was not abroad after nightfall.
 Anson said that several people remembered coming across Edalji very late at night and miles from his house during 1903.

-Conan Doyle’s articles in support may have been a key factor in getting the authorities to commission a committee of inquiry.
-Edalji was granted a pardon for the maiming conviction in May 1907, though the inquiry found that he had brought prosecution upon himself by sending the pseudonymous ‘Greatorex’ letters to police during the summer of 1903, which meant that he was not given compensation.
+Doyle's articles in support may have been a key factor in getting the authorities to commission a committee of inquiry.
+Edalji was granted a pardon for the maiming conviction in May 1907, though the inquiry found that he had brought prosecution upon himself by sending the pseudonymous 'Greatorex' letters to police during the summer of 1903, which meant that he was not given compensation.

 Aftermath

-Edalji’s case and the associated campaign were factors in the creation of England’s Court of Criminal Appeal in 1907.
-A June 1907 memo by Home secretary Herbert Gladstone was discovered 80 years later, which revealed that one of the lawyers who had represented Edalji had privately told Gladstone of suppressing a letter by Edalji, which his brother Horace had brought as a specimen of Edalji’s handwriting, because it was damaging to the defence’s case.
+Edalji's case and the associated campaign were factors in the creation of England's Court of Criminal Appeal in 1907.
+A June 1907 memo by Home secretary Herbert Gladstone was discovered 80 years later, which revealed that one of the lawyers who had represented Edalji had privately told Gladstone of suppressing a letter by Edalji, which his brother Horace had brought as a specimen of Edalji's handwriting, because it was damaging to the defence's case.
 It consisted of obscenities similar to ones that Edalji was accused of sending.
-When the 1907 letters started, the lawyer’s colleague remarked “He is at it again.”
+When the 1907 letters started, the lawyer's colleague remarked “He is at it again.”

-In November 1907, Edalji was accepted back on to the roll of solicitors in good standing and allowed to practice, despite the Committee of Inquiry’s conclusion that he had written some of the 1903 letters.
+In November 1907, Edalji was accepted back on to the roll of solicitors in good standing and allowed to practice, despite the Committee of Inquiry's conclusion that he had written some of the 1903 letters.
 His sister Maud moved in with him, and they lived together in Welwyn Garden City until his death in 1953.
 He was buried at the local Hatfield Hyde Cemetery.

 In 2013 Solicitor-General Oliver Heald said that the trial of Edalji had been a farce.